The best one-person tents 2024: solo shelters for backcountry epics

 There are hundreds of one-person tents available from an assortment of brands, all with very different designs, and it’s easy to get overwhelmed.

-If you're tackling Scotland's Munros in winter, you'll want a tent that is 4-season rated and can withstand blizzards and everything else the Highlands can (and will) throw at it.
-You might be wanting to get a taste for peak-bagging, taking on multiple summits under the summer sun.
+Our camping expert Matthew advises that "if you're tackling mountains in winter, you'll want a tent that is 4-season rated and can withstand blizzards and everything else the alpine can (and will) throw at it."
+However, you might be wanting to get a taste for peak-bagging, taking on multiple summits under the summer sun.
 In which case, you'll need something lightweight, as you won't be quite as worried about your tent's ability to repel the apocalypse.

 We've compiled a FAQs and other aspects to consider before buying the best one-person tent for your adventures: